-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules effective since its adoption by the Company on 24 June 2014 and throughout the year ended 31 December 2014 (the "Year") as its code of conduct regarding securities transactions by the Directors.
-Having made specific enquiry with all Directors of the Company, all Directors confirmed that they have complied with the required standard set out in the Model Code and its code of conduct regarding directors' securities transactions from the Listing Date to 31 December 2014 (the "Period").
+The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules as its code of conduct regarding securities transactions by the Directors.
+Having made specific enquiry with all Directors by the Company, all Directors confirmed that they have complied with the required standard set out in the Model Code and its code of conduct regarding directors' securities transactions throughout the Year.